Department of Naval Science (Naval ROTC)

-Academic excellence is emphasized and commensurate participation in the full range of campus extra curricular activities is encouraged.
+The NROTC encourages and assists in student academic excellence and participation in campus extra curricular activities.
 The NROTC unit is organized as a midshipmen battalion to facilitate leadership development.
-The battalion is staffed entirely by midshipmen under the supervision of staff instructors.
-Additionally, midshipmen have opportunities to examine all aspects of life in the Navy and Marine Corps and gain leadership experience through field trips, summer cruise, and social activities.
+The battalion is staffed entirely by students under the supervision of staff instructors.
+Additionally, students have opportunities to examine all aspects of life in the Navy and Marine Corps and gain leadership experience through field trips, summer cruises, and social activities.

-The Department of Military Science (Army ROTC), the Department of Aerospace Studies (Air Force ROTC), and the Department of Naval Science (Naval ROTC) are separate academic and administrative subdivisions of the institution.
-Students in the ROTC programs will receive free elective credit for Aerospace Studies (AS), Military Studies (MS), or Naval Science (NS) courses up to the limit of free electives in their curriculum.
+The Department of Military Science (Army ROTC), the Department of Aerospace Studies (Air Force ROTC), and the Department of Naval Science (Naval ROTC) are separate academic and administrative subdivisions of the University.

-- Maj Joseph Steinfels, USMC, Associate Professor of Naval Science - NS210
+Deputy Chair and Associate Professor of Naval Science

 - Lieutenant Zachary Sandler, USN